Back to blog

 The extraction-first alternative

-The cheaper path is to treat the Forms inventory as a source of truth, not a problem to be discarded.
-Automated extraction parses every .fmb into a JSON descriptor that captures the blocks, triggers, validation logic, and data bindings.
-From there, TypeScript interfaces replace the Forms runtime while preserving the keyboard-first interaction model.
+The cheaper path treats the Forms inventory as source of truth, not a problem to discard.
+Automated extraction parses every .fmb into a JSON descriptor capturing blocks, triggers, validation logic, and data bindings.
+TypeScript interfaces replace the Forms runtime while preserving the keyboard-first interaction model.

 Controllers keep their 14 seconds.
 The carrier gets a system that runs in a browser, ships to mobile, and integrates with modern APIs.
 Union contract logic stays intact because the descriptor captures it verbatim.

 Oracle’s extended support for Forms 12c runs out.
 WebLogic patching is already behind.
-The carriers that start extraction now will be off Forms before the next major fleet renewal cycle.
+The carriers that start extraction now will be off Forms before the next major fleet renewal.
 The ones that wait will be explaining to regulators why a 1997 runtime still touches airworthiness data.